-1: A clear and unequivocal promise to suspend or waive existing contractual rights.
-This can be by words or conduct but must be sufficiently clear.
-2: A change of position by the promisee in reliance on the promise.
-3: The reliance need not be detrimental.
-4: It must be inequitable for the promisor to go back on the promise.
+i: There must be a clear and unequivocal promise to suspend or waive existing contractual rights.
+This can be by words or conduct but must be sufficiently clear. ii: There must be a change of position by the promisee in reliance on the promise.

+iii: The reliance by the promisee need not be detrimental to them. iv: It must be inequitable for the promisor to go back on the promise.
 The party claiming the estoppel in their favour will not succeed if they have demonstrated bad faith.
-Promissory estoppel is an equitable remedy and there is an expectation that those seeking equitable remedies will have "clean hands"; this will not be the case if they have shown bad faith.
-5: Promissory estoppel is a shield, not a sword.
+Promissory estoppel is an equitable remedy and there is an expectation that those seeking equitable remedies will have "clean hands"; this will not be the case if they have shown bad faith. v: Promissory estoppel is a shield, not a sword.
 It can only be used as a defence, not a cause of action.